skodak/mdc/README.md

 This file is usually placed in your Moodle code directory, however it can be placed in any directory because the bin scripts are looking for it in the current working directory when executed.

-Changes in the environment file should be done **before** calling `mdc-rebuild`.
-If your containers are running first call `mdc-down`, then update the environment file and finally start the containers again.
+After any environment file changes you must call `mdc-rebuild` for them to activate.
+If you want to keep your existing data then use `mdc-backup mypackupxyz` before rebuild and then restore data using `mdc-restore mypackupxyz`.

 | Environment Variable             | Mandatory | Allowed values                               | Default value                         | Notes                                                                                                                   |
 |----------------------------------|-----------|----------------------------------------------|---------------------------------------|-------------------------------------------------------------------------------------------------------------------------|